Altium-Designer-addons/scripts-libraries/Scripts - PCB/SelectAssyDesignators/README.md

 2023-06-09 by Ryan Rutledge : v1.6 - added error message if the _SelectBoth_ procedure is attempted without both Components and Texts enabled in the selection filter

-2023-06-21 by Ryan Rutledge : v1.7 - refactored rotation into its own function to make the code more maintainable and to steal the function for other scripts; added AdvanceSnapping AD version checking
+2023-06-21 by Ryan Rutledge : v1.7 - refactored rotation into its own function to make the code more maintainable and to steal the function for other scripts